-The Birkdale Geography curriculum helps students to have an interest in, and sense of wonder about places across the globe.
-We aim to equip students with the skills and knowledge to make sense of a complex and dynamically changing world and to be able to critically question the world around them.
+The Birkdale Geography curriculum helps students to have an interest in, and sense of wonder about, places across the globe.
+We aim to equip students with the skills and knowledge to make sense of a complex and dynamically changing world, and to be able to critically question the world around them.
 We want students to be able to explain where places are, how places and landscapes are formed, how people and their environments interact, and how a diverse range of economies, societies and environments are inter-connected.
-We will give students opportunities to build on their own experiences and to investigate places at all scales from the personal to the global and to think it is possible to travel and explore for themselves.
+We will give students opportunities to build on their own experiences and to investigate places at all levels, from the personal to the global, and to realise it is possible to travel and explore for themselves.

 Students will develop their disciplinary thinking, exploring the past from multiple perspectives and viewpoints.
 We strive to make our curriculum representative of a variety of perspectives and viewpoints.
-We are aiming to provide the broadest picture while picking up on those details that fascinate, challenge and delight.
-Combining these threads we want to provide a rich, broad and structured understanding of the past for every student.
-Our curriculum aims to produce ‘citizen historians’ by helping change how students understand themselves, the world around them and their place within the world.
+We are aiming to provide the broadest picture, while picking up on those details that fascinate, challenge and delight.
+Combining these threads, we want to provide a rich, broad and structured understanding of the past for every student.
+Our curriculum aims to produce ‘citizen historians’ by helping change how students understand themselves, the world around them, and their place within the world.
 Significantly increasing students’ historical knowledge, curiosity, critical thinking and communication skills are all key functions of our curriculum.
-Increased knowledge of the past will help inform students’ identity; this curriculum will give them confidence to defend their beliefs and flexibility to incorporate new perspectives into their thinking.
+Increased knowledge of the past will help form students’ identities; this curriculum will give them the confidence to defend their beliefs, and flexibility to incorporate new perspectives into their thinking.
 The Birkdale History curriculum will help students question and influence the people and communities around them.